 The medicine must be kept in a secure place (except where storage in a fridge is required) and only accessed by named adults, or with the permission of the Headteacher.

-When administering, the named adult must complete a record (Appendix A: Form D) showing the date and time and details/dosage of the medication.
-This made available to parents and medical practitioners upon request or if necessary in an emergency.
+When administering, the named adult must complete a record (Appendix A: Form B) showing the date and time and details/dosage of the medication.

 Parents are welcome to come into school to administer medicines themselves.